 Currently, QLC is the NAND Flash type of choice when it comes to manufacturing high-capacity SSDs at reasonable prices.
 This is because due to the architecture and density of the QLC flash, it is possible to store more data in the flash than you can manage to store in a similarly-equipped MLC or even TLC drive.
 Bringing the capacity benefits of the slower QLC NAND to the higher-speed SLC speeds will potentially produce an SSD that combines the best of both worlds as we eluded to earlier.

 There is no certain information regarding the pricing of X-NAND as of the time of writing, but if the current pricing situation of SLC and QLC NAND is anything to go by, X-NAND has the potential to be as cheap as QLC in the near future.
 QLC is the slowest and most form of NAND in SSDs of today, and thus it is also the cheapest.
 While it may be a bit of a stretch to say that X-NAND will definitely match or undercut the QLC drives of today, the potential is definitely present and it is undeniable.
-The budget SSD segment is already very competitive as we noted in our roundup of the 5 best budget SATA SSDs to buy in 2021, and with X-NAND it has the potential to become even more crowded.
+The budget SSD segment is already very competitive and with X-NAND it has the potential to become even more crowded.

 Mechanism behind X-NAND